ARCADE

 I'm too lazy for most RPGS (besides Zelda) and Pokemon takes too much time to turn your weird Tamagotchi thing into a real evolved threat.
 I would just play Snorlax and lose.
 I tended to play a lot of Looney Tunes games, like the Wile E Coyote and Roadrunner games (where you could play as either) and Looney Tunes B-Ball which basically took NBA Jam and made it with the 'toons and their wacky abilities.

-Megaman is the shit.
+Megaman is the sh*t.
 He's the Astro Boy of video games, y'all!

 NINTENDO 64